 People today like to think of themselves as sovereign kings.
 If they cannot practice their power over others, at least they are kings over themselves.
 I can do whatever I want—many declare—as long as what I do does not limit the sovereignty of others, the morally scrupulous might add.
 But not everyone has this attitude.
 The Poor Clares of Perpetual Adoration have a beautiful prayer to Jesus in the Eucharist.
-I discovered it when I went to the perpetual vows of Sr. Gabriela, Sr. Anne Kelly’s older sister.
+I discovered it when I went to the perpetual vows of my friend's sister, who belongs to this religious congregation.
 The holy card passed out on the occasion of her vows had just one phrase from that prayer, “Jesus, King of Love, come, live, reign in me.”
 She does not want to reign; she wants Him to reign in her.
 Who is in power in your life?
 Who reigns in you?

 It is true that as a human person, you do “reign” over yourself in a certain sense.
 You have “power” over your body because with just a thought your arms move and your legs walk.
 You have the capacity to use your intelligence to reason and reflect.
 With your will you can make choices about your life.
 But should all of this be done based on your whims and tendencies, refusing to let anyone else “tell you what to do”?
 Hasn’t that attitude led many into failure and despair?
 What about when you want to choose something good but do not have the strength?
 What about when you realize you aren’t always right in your reasonings?